 • • • • • • • •

 Why am I bothering with this exercise in recession-mongering?
 Here’s my use case: even if the next downturn is two years away, publishers should be putting contingency plans in place now.
 Things could get ugly.

-In the next blog entry I’ll look at the historic impact of recessions on the varied publishing industries.
+In my next blog entry I’ll look at the historic impact of recessions on the varied publishing industries.
 Recession-proof?
 We’ll see.

 Some additional recession-related predictions/analysis published after this blog post:

 - The chance of recession in the next 12 months rose to 23 percent in the CNBC Fed Survey (CNBC).